- This article was written before the results of the 2012 Greatest Films of All Time poll, when Vertigo came in at number one

-Sight & Sound’s invitation to “play this impossible but intriguing game again” met with enthusiasm and anguish.
-From New York, dated 30 October, came a top ten from Jonas Mekas, avant-garde filmmaker and critic, Village Voice columnist, and editor of the journal Film Culture:
+Sight and Sound’s invitation to “play this impossible but intriguing game again” met with enthusiasm and anguish.
+From New York, dated 30 October, came a top 10 from Jonas Mekas, avant-garde filmmaker and critic, Village Voice columnist, and editor of the journal Film Culture:

 “This is crazy!”
-Mekas exclaims, before committing himself to his ten.
-But, ten days later, a further missive arrived at the Sight & Sound office.
+Mekas exclaims, before committing himself to his 10.
+But, 10 days later, a further missive arrived at the Sight and Sound office.
 “If it’s not too late,” writes Mekas, with a twinge of last-minute desperation, “please take off from my Ten Best Films list [Henry] King’s Tol’able David and add Orson Welles’ Citizen Kane.”

 But the announcement of the number two film in 1962 seemed no less momentous.
 This was Michelangelo Antonioni’s L’avventura, a film which had caused a sensation when it appeared at the Cannes Film Festival in 1960.
 Radically modern in its narrative ambiguity, the two-year-old film’s resounding canonisation seemed to signal the triumph of the ‘new wave’ styles then transforming film aesthetics across Europe.

-It remains to be seen whether Citizen Kane will finally be ousted from the top spot, or whether Antonioni will be back in the top ten after several decades’ absence.
-But – in the age of email – it is doubtful that this decade’s responses have offered anything quite so vivid.
+It remains to be seen whether Citizen Kane will finally be ousted from the top spot, or whether Antonioni will be back in the top 10 after several decades’ absence.
+But – in the age of email – it is doubtful that this decade’s responses will offer anything quite so vivid.

 Sofia Coppola on Priscilla and toppling the king Emma Seligman on Bottoms – David Fincher on The Killer – Todd Haynes on May December – Justine Triet on Anatomy of a Fall – tributes to Horace Ové and Terence Davies – Joanna Hogg interviewedGet your copy

 Originally published: 1 August 2012